libreswitch/ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-- Verify if bridge_normal was created sucessfully.
+- Verify if bridge_normal was created successfully.
     1. Execute the GET request over /rest/v1/system/bridges.
     2. Verify if the HTTP response is `200 OK`.
     3. Verify if the response data is not empty.